How to sell a service with uncertain outcomes: Necessity of two-part tariffs and voluntary usage

 To prove that upfront payments are needed to achieve maximum seller profit, we consider a modified version of the service provider problem where all upfront prices are set to 0.
 Let $\Rusage$ denote the maximum seller profit achievable through usage payments only.
+Then we have the following result, proven in \cref{a:usage-payment-only}:

-\begin{proposition} There exists a service provider problem instance for which $\fr{R}{\Rusage} \ge \fr32$. \end{proposition}
+\begin{proposition} There exists a service provider problem instance for which $\fr{\Ropt}{\Rusage} \ge \fr32$. \end{proposition}

-\cref{usage-payment-only} is proven in \cref{proof-usage-payment-only}.
-Note that the multiplicative gap of $\fr32$ here is not as large as the gap of $H_\mu$ gap in \cref{usage-payment-necessary}.
-In particular, note that $H_\mu\to \infty$ as $T\to \infty$.
-This could indicate that charging a buyer to enter into a contract is less important than charging for the buyer's outcome usage, though deriving tight bounds for $\fr{R}{\Rusage}$ remains an open question.
+Note that the multiplicative gap of $\fr32$ in \cref{usage-payment-only} is not as large as the $H_\mu$ gap in \cref{usage-payment-necessary}.
+This could indicate that charging a buyer upfront is less important than charging for the buyer's usage, though deriving tight bounds for $\fr{\Ropt}{\Rusage}$ remains an open question.

 \para{Incomparability of $\Rupfront$ and $\Rusage$.}